 Tough, macho hockey pink.
 With garishly jarring green type.
 Yea, the Maple Leafs also got pink, but a darker, more menacing pink with a complimentary yellow team name.
-But when it came time for the North Stars, they looked at their color chart and realized they had crossed off all the other color combinations and what was left was baby girl pink paired with forest green.
+But when it came time for the North Stars, the designers looked at their color chart and realized they had crossed off all the other color combinations and what was left was baby girl pink paired with forest green.
 Bleah.
+How horrible is that?

 Then, just check out the photo of the happy Gumper!
 Does that simply rock or what?
 You just want to buy that guy a beer.
 This man is feeling no pain and has life by the tail.
 Perhaps it was too many shots to the head, what with Gump being one of the last holdouts to actually not wear a mask while playing goal.